 More importantly, it's the only viable future of fashion; for people, profit, purpose and planet.
 There is no denying that we live in an influencer economy, so to push sustainable fashion forward, we need social media stars and style bloggers to promote transparency and sustainability in the fashion industry.
-Luckily there are hundreds of bloggers spearheading this movement, so here are the ten best of the ethical fashion blogosphere.
+Luckily there are hundreds of eco-friendly bloggers spearheading this movement, so here are the ten best of the ethical fashion blogosphere.

 Focus: Slow Living, Capsule Wardrobe, Minimalism

 IT'S FASHION REVOLUTION WEEK!!
 Fashion Revolution is a global movement campaigning for greater transparency in the fashion industry.
 Because we all deserve to know who made our clothes.
 So make sure you get involved and ask your favourite brands #whomademyclothes All this week I will be speaking to the people who make our clothes #ontheblog Today I'm chatting to Paula who runs @sheer_apparel (clickable link in bio) How will you be getting involved this #fashionrevolution week?

 Chillin on my 100% recycled beach towel from @nomadixco!
 This towel is also great for yoga, the pool, and travel in general! 💙 It's super lightweight but very absorbent and packs down small 😊 Also wearing recycled plastic sunnies from @blueplaneteyewear—even better is that with every pair sold, they donate a pair of glasses to someone in need! 👏🏼 And my recycled swimsuit is from @fahertybrand 💖 Shot by @natebernardophoto #SustSirenCampaign1